Claire Eccles

-Claire Eccles (born October 25, 1997) is a Canadian baseball player.
+Claire Kirino Eccles (born October 25, 1997) is a Canadian baseball player.
+She currently plays for the New York Heights of the Women's Pro Baseball League.
 She is a left-handed pitcher who throws three pitches, including a knuckleball.
 She has been a member of the women's national baseball team of Canada, and has competed in the 2014 and 2016 Women's Baseball World Cups as well as the 2015 Pan American Games.
 In 2017, she joined the Victoria HarbourCats of the West Coast League and became the first woman to play in that league.
 She was also a member of the softball team at the University of British Columbia.

 Baseball

 Canadian National Team

 Eccles made her international debut at 16 in the 2014 Women's Baseball World Cup.
 She appeared in one game and pitched four scoreless innings as the Canadian team finished in fourth place.
 In 2015, she competed in the women's baseball tournament in the 2015 Pan American Games.
 It was the debut appearance of women's baseball in the Pan American games, and the Canadian team won the silver medal.
 The team would again take silver at the 2016 Women's Baseball World Cup, with Eccles going 1–0 with a 0.00 ERA over 8 2/3 innings and recording five strikeouts.